International Human Resource Management PhD

 There were times where I was involved in so many activities that I wasn’t able to fully focus on my studies: one day I’d be in London, then travelling straight to Sheffield for something else the next day.
 My studies became secondary to everything else.
 Luckily, my lecturers were understanding as to why I was absent, and I had the support needed to overcome that and stop myself from falling behind.
 My lecturers dedicated time out of their own day to sit down with me, and anyone else who needed help, to make sure I was always on track with my studies.

 With the help of my lecturers and the friends I made, I managed to juggle my involvements with my studies.
 I was the winner of two prizes at the University’s Extra Mile Awards, including the Vice Chancellors Award and BCUSU President’s Award, Society Leader of the Year being a member of BCU Sikh Society at Team BCU awards.
 I also won International Student of the Year at the faculty’s Deans’ Awards.
+I also had the opportunity to deliver a TEDx talk at Birmingham Hippodrome about why I love wearing my Dastaar and Kirpan in Birmingham.
+I was then awarded the Lord Mayor’s Award in 2018 in recognition of outstanding achievement and exceptional service to the City of Birmingham and its people.

 On top of all of that, I was elected president of BCUSU; the first international and first Sikh student.
 There was a specific session during the first year of my course around leadership that got me involved in leadership challenges and tasks.
 It was this that triggered my journey to being voted president.